jouellnyc/micropython_ethernet/README.md

 nic = WIZNET5K(spi,cs,rst)
 ```

 I got an IP via DHCP, and connected to the text URL, but not "http://google.com".
-Using `urequests` did not help much.
-It seems like Ethernet is just a toy for the moment....
+Using `urequests` did not help much...getting "OS -202 Errors".

 ## Installation
 - Install 'normal' micropython per usual.